Uma Chakravarti: Career

 Chakravarti joined the Miranda House, the premier women's college in Delhi University, in 1966.
-She worked there till 1988, working on Buddhism, early Indian history, the 19th century history and contemporary issues.
+She worked there till 1988, working on Buddhism, early Indian history, 19th-century history and contemporary issues.
 She authored 7 books and over 50 research articles.

 Since the 1970s, Chakravarti has been associated with the women's movement and the movement for democratic rights.
 She participated in several fact-finding teams to investigate human rights violations, communal riots and state repression.

 In most recent work, she has directed two films, one on the life of a child bride Subbulakshmi who went on to participate in the Indian independence movement and the second on the writer Mythili Sivaraman who worked with labouring men and women, documenting their oppressions.

 Jawaharlal Nehru University historian Kumkum Roy has edited a volume of scholarly essays in Chakravarti's honour, stating that she had inspired generations of teachers, students and friends.
 Ashley Tellis from City University of New York adds that she had a profound influence on the lives and careers of scores of young scholars and activists, playing the role of a `founding mother' of Indian feminist history-writing as well as the Indian women's movement.